Meet Markus Szwarcbard

-The last analysis of the Schwartz genealogy involved the likely discovery of Anna Bloom’s brother, Abraham, using results from my DNA.
-Soon after, I convinced my aunt, initials MJ, to test in hopes of further developing this line and isolating the Max Schwartz branch.
-Her cluster chart at the time showed so much endogamy (those gray dots scattered over the chart) that it looked impossible to separate matches associated with Max’s side from Anna’s.
-Endogamy is common in Ashkenazi Jewish populations.
-However, I think I have found a way to analysis this chart using AncestryDNA’s Pro Tools DNA feature.
+The last analysis of the Schwartz genealogy involved the likely discovery of Anna Bloom’s brother, Abraham, using my DNA results.
+Anna and Abraham share Bloom (an Americanized version of Balyetsky) DNA.
+Soon after, I convinced my aunt, initials MJ, to test in hopes of isolating DNA of the Schwartz branch.
+MJ’s cluster chart at the time showed so much endogamy (those gray dots scattered over the chart) that it looked impossible to separate matches associated with Max’s side from Anna’s.
+Endogamy occurs in closed communities, such as the Ashkenazi Jews from the Pale of Settlement, where intermarriage of cousins (1st, 2nd, 3rd) naturally occurs over a long timeframe.
+It complicates DNA analysis.
+However, I think I have found a way to simplify this chart using AncestryDNA’s Pro Tools DNA feature.

 Here’s how the analysis proceeded.
 I first took the matches from MJ’s father ranging from 309 to 40 cM, and formed them into a cluster chart (matches listed on both horizontal and vertical axes).
 Using Pro Tools, I then recorded the amount of DNA everyone shares.
 The initial diagrams still looked like a mess of endogamy.
 However, you can see that some people are very related to each other.
 For example, n5clt shares 898 cM with WS, but only 20 cM with KP.
 If you reorder those individuals who are very related, and remove all the shared matches that are under 40 cM, you can find five distinct clusters.
 For reference, I also did the same analysis for my DNA.
 Arranging the clusters involves some art, so it is possible to place matches into the wrong cluster.
 However, as you will see, it appears to work pretty well.